mawkler/modicator.nvim/README.md

 require('modicator').setup()
 ```

 Note that modicator requires you to have `termguicolors`, `cursorline`, `number` set.
-In Lua this is done by adding
+In Lua this is done by adding the following somewhere in your Neovim configuration:

 ```lua
 vim.o.termguicolors = true